 - M. Jennings , H. Abdulla, A. Stubbins, L. Sun, R. Wang, K. Mopper, A Dissolved Organic Carbon (DOC) Analyzer Capable of Detecting Sub-μM DOC Differences in Natural Fresh Waters: A Proof of Concept Study, Limnology and Oceanography: Methods, 16(5), 2018, 309-321

 Research & Scholarship Interests

-aquatic environmental chemistry; carbon cycle; freshwater, coastal and ocean biogeochemistry; feedbacks between natural biogeochemical cycles and climate change; aquatic microplastics
+environmental chemistry; geochemistry; the carbon cycle; freshwater, coastal and ocean biogeochemistry; feedbacks between natural biogeochemical cycles and climate change; permafrost; black carbon; aquatic microplastics

 Department Research Areas

 Aron Stubbins joins the Civil and Environmental Engineering department in January 2018 as an Associate Professor with a joint appointment in Marine and Environmental Sciences.